 The Simba Hybrid Original mattress is one of three hybrid mattresses created by award-winning sleep company Simba.
-It's the mid-range product, sitting above the cheaper Hybrid Essential mattress and below the premium Simba Hybrid Pro.
-According to Simba, it's the company's top-seller.
+It's at the cheapest end of the range, sitting below the Simba Hybrid Pro and premium Simba Hybrid Luxe mattress.

-So how good is it?
-We’re always looking for the best mattress, so we reviewed the Simba mattress to find out.
+So just how good is it?
+We’re always on the hunt to find best mattress, so we reviewed the Simba mattress to find out.
 Before you make your purchasing decision, make sure you head to our Simba mattress discount codes and deals page for the cheapest prices.
 Now, here’s everything you need to know about the Simba Hybrid mattress…

 What is the Simba Hybrid mattress?

 The Simba Hybrid Original mattress is a 25cm deep, medium-firm mattress.
 Simba says it was was fine-tuned using data from more than 10 million sleepers, and is "perfect for 95 per cent of sleepers.
 It combines body-contouring memory foam with a supportive layer of up to 2,500 conical pocket springs (in the king size).